 Herbs – not only do they add texture and fragrance to a garden and your cooking but also they offer decorative qualities in the landscape.

 A practical way of growing herbs is in a formal herb garden with beds dissected by paths.
-They also combine well with vegetables, encouraging healthy growth and discouraging pests and add interest and fragrance in flower borders.
+They also combine well with vegetables, encouraging healthy growth and discouraging pests and add interest and fragrance to flower borders.

 September is the ideal time to take cuttings from your existing herbs such as bay, marjoram, mint, rosemary, sage, tarragon and thyme.
 These can be taken from late summer to early autumn.